hackerb9/vt340test/apl/charset/table-of-aplchars.md

 # ISO Table of APL Characters

-Unfotunately, ISO never standardized a table of APL characters with code points.
+Unfortunately, ISO never standardized a table of APL characters with code points.
 A working draft found preserved in amber at -https://www.math.uwaterloo.ca/~ljdickey/apl-rep/tables/ shows the thoughts of the standardization committee, a few of which are relevant